KQM-git/TCL/characters/geo/zhongli.md

 ### Rock, the Backbone of Earth

 Increase the maximum amount of **Stone Steles** created by Dominus Lapidis that may exist simultaneously to 2.

+* Steles resonate independently and do not resonate with each other
 {% endtab %}

 {% tab title="C2" %}